mhwlng/streamdeck-elite/README.md

 For Odyssey, when On Foot, the Galaxy Map,System Map,Lights & Night Vision buttons will call the on-foot key bindings, but there is no state feedback.
 So the button image won't change.

+You could, for example, use the 'multi-action switch' function, that is built into the streamdeck software, to set up a toggle function for on-foot functions.
+You can add the relevant static function of this plugin to both the ON-and OFF-action of the 'multi-action switch' function.
+You can then set up different images for each toggle state.
+The disadvantage is: that if you would press e.g. the on-foot shield on/off button when still in a ship, then the button image would be out of sync.

 A sound can be played when pressing a toggle button.

 The supported power distributor pips buttons are: